JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/Bhagavad_Gita/Anugita_21.md

 [^1552]: 321:3 Such as trees and so forth, which are also forms of life.

 [^1553]: 321:4 This is alluded to in some Smritis too.
-And cf. _Kh_ândogya, p.
+And cf. <i>Kh</i>ândogya, p.
 158, and the quotation in the commentary of Sânkhya-sûtra V, 122.

 [^1554]: 321:5 Such, says Nîlaka<i>nth</i>a, as to fit them for the nether world See Tattvakaumudi, p.113.
 As to marks, cf. [p.
 239](Anugita_2#p239) supra.